The Chance Of An Earthquake Happening Today is 100%

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.

 Earthquakes have fascinated, inspired, and scared humans since the dawn of time, and with good reason.
-These powerful tremors, caused by the shifting and grinding of the Earth’s tectonic plates, occur with remarkable frequency, shaking the ground beneath our feet in ways that both amaze and terrify us.
+These powerful tremors are caused by the shifting and grinding of the Earth’s tectonic plates.
+And, they occur with remarkable frequency.
 But just how often do these seismic events take place, and why are they so common?
 And, why don’t we hear about them more?
-In this article, we’ll delve into the world of earthquakes, the remarkable frequency with which they happen, and the intricate forces that drive their relentless activity.

 earthquake